capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 * Enable: Programmatic Access.
 * Navigate to the next page.
 * Choose 'Attach existing policies directly'.
-* Choose a group name, such as 'Zappa-Deployment-Group'.

 At this stage, you must decide which permissions you with to grant to Zappa program.
 The easiest solution is to provide 'AdministratorAccess', but if you wish to be more restrictive, the following are the minimum essentials: